RaghavSEGA/Metareview/README.md

 `client_max_body_size`).
 There's no hard ceiling on the app side beyond available memory: the whole zip is read into memory at once, so very large batches (multiple GB) need a host with the RAM to match.

+## Performance: parallel requests

+Metacritic full-text fetching and both classification passes (main categories, then the emergent-category follow-up pass) run concurrently in bounded batches rather than strictly one review at a time — the sidebar's "Parallel requests" slider (default 5, range 1-10) controls how many run at once.
+Set it to 1 to go back to fully sequential/one-at-a-time behavior.
+Turning it up speeds up a large batch, but two tradeoffs are worth knowing: a high value can trip the Anthropic/Bedrock API's per-minute rate limit on a big run, and on the Metacritic tab specifically it can spike memory if several reviews fall back to a concurrent headless-browser (Playwright) render at once — worth keeping lower on a memory-constrained host like Streamlit Community Cloud's free tier.

 ## Auth: OTP now, SSO later